MichaelZaugg/OpenSteamController-Continued/Mods/CAD-Releases/README.md

 the Steam Controller CAD models.
 For example we are not given the left/right trackpad arms, or the battery housing, along with a few other bits and pieces.

-You can find the current models in this directory.
+You can find the current models in the Unofficial directory.

+## User Mods

+Other mods can be found here in this directory.